 - checking the current KPIs on this client’s project(s) to determine how good or bad things are,

 - speaking with the client to ensure you are meeting his/her expectations,

 - asking help from the sponsor as a client manager to figure out a plan to keep this client, and so on.

 Now, back to the “positive risks.”
 I always tell my clients that, in addition to identifying ¨negative risks,” they should also identify the positive ones.
-They are always there and this process psychologically helps people to not simply focus on what can go wrong on a project.
+They are still there, and this process psychologically helps people not merely to focus on what can go wrong on a project.
 So, going back to the same example regarding “losing a key client,” a “positive risk” associated with this situation might be that after losing this client, their competition might give you a shot at their project work or, if you not only satisfy the current client’s expectations through your “risk responses,” your relationship might strengthen, which might lead to additional work in the future.
-Mind you, this is all made up and life/work is not always that pragmatic, but it gives you an idea that what you need to do, as a project manager, is meet your fears (uncertainties) head on and demystify them by analyzing them clinically and impartially.
+Mind you, this is all made up, and life/work is not always that pragmatic.
+Still, it gives you an idea that what you need to do, as a project manager, is to meet your fears (uncertainties) head-on and demystify them by analyzing them clinically and impartially.
 This is not to say that you will eliminate all your risks, as well as the stress associated with them, but rather that you will be well-prepared should these risks materialize!